SonPham1602/VuiHocTiengAnh/README.md

 15/09/2019
 List Error to Fix
--Can reset list when add new Unit in Data form then Learn Unit Update.
+- Can reset list when add new Unit in Data form then Learn Unit Update.

 To Do List
 - Picker Color for setting